sypsyp97/Genetic_NAS/README.md

 # Genetic_NAS

-This repository hosts the source code for Yipeng Sun's Master's Thesis project on Genetic Neural Architecture Search (NAS).
+This repository hosts the source code for Yipeng Sun's Master's Thesis project on Genetic Neural Architecture Search (Genetic_NAS).
 The project investigates the use of genetic algorithms to search adaptable models for Edge TPU.

 ## Overview